88aleksandra88/The-hangman-JS/README.md

 - Optionally it can:

 - keep in memory all guessed letters
--only let the player guess a letter once
+- only let the player guess a letter once

 ## Bonus: